High-resolution Giant Metrewave Radio Telescope H{\sc i} 21\,cm imaging of the host galaxy of FRB\,20250316A

-It is unclear whether the merger was with the \hi\ cloud identified $\approx 27$~kpc away from NGC\,4141 or whether this cloud was ejected from NGC\,4141 by the merger.
+It is unclear whether the merger or accretion event was with the \hi\ cloud identified $\approx 27$~kpc away from NGC\,4141 or whether this cloud was ejected from NGC\,4141 by the merger/accretion event.
 Our highest-resolution \hii\ images, at a spatial resolution of $\approx 480$~pc at $z \approx 0.0063$, find no evidence of \hi\ at the location of \frb\ or in the neighbouring regions that show star-formation in recent KCWI images.
-While the location of \frb\ is away from the location of the south-western starburst, the merger event is likely to have triggered star-formation activity across the galaxy (resulting in the higher estimate of the recent SFR), possibly causing the formation of the massive stellar progenitor of \frb.
-We obtain a $3\sigma$ upper limit of $3.2 \times 10^{25}$~erg~s$^{-1}$~Hz$^{-1}$ on the rest-frame 1.4~GHz specific luminosity of a persistent radio source associated with \frb, one of the strongest current constraints on the radio luminosity of a PRS associated with a non-repeating fast radio burst.
+While the location of \frb\ is away from the location of the south-western starburst, the merger/accretion event is likely to have triggered star-formation activity across the galaxy (resulting in the higher galaxy-wide SFR estimate from the H$\alpha$ line compared to the radio-based SFR estimate), possibly causing the formation of the massive stellar progenitor of \frb.
+We obtain a $3\sigma$ upper limit of $\nu L_{1.38~\rm GHz} < 4.4 \times 10^{34}$~erg~s$^{-1}$ on the rest-frame 1.38~GHz luminosity of a persistent radio source associated with \frb, one of the strongest current constraints on the radio luminosity of a PRS associated with a non-repeating fast radio burst.

 \facilities{GMRT}

 \software{{\sc casa} \citep{casa22}; {\sc calR} \citep{Chowdhury21}; SoFiA \citep{Serra15}.}